 Learning at our school is about having choices.
-Right from the start, students get chances to try out different types of learning in different situations.
+Right from the start, students get the opportunity to try out different types of learning in a variety of topics and situations.

 By the end of Year 10, students will have had opportunities to experience their choice of:

 - working with wood or metal in technology workshops